linrongbin16/lin.nvim.dev/installation.md

 > Notice
 >
-> - You could use `--disable-xxx` to disable some specific features.
-> - Option `--limit` is equivalent to `--disable-highlight --disable-color --disable-language --disable-editing`.
+> - Option `--limit` is equivalent to `--no-hilight --no-color --no-lang --no-edit`.

 ---